adebayo10k/adebayo10k.github.io/README.md

 Hello
 ===
-These pages are mainly about testing out our vanilla, client-side JavaScript.
+These pages are mainly about practicing our HTML, CSS and vanilla, client-side JavaScript.

 Thanks :octocat: